|

 photograph in the dining room of the Station

-Hotel before the guests arrived.
+before the guests arrived.
 Himself the owner of a small hotel at Mey, he was no doubt appreciative of the atmosphere created for the bridal couple as well as wishing to make sure all was well with his camera before taking the wedding pictures. |

 I am drawn into this room again and again, with its

-unfathomable perspective dissolving in pale soft light.
-I find it to be a source of infinite expression.
+source of infinite expression.
 I can visualise what is beyond and outside the windows, the riverside and the distant green fields, so well that it becomes part of me and of my own myth. |

 I discovered the grey and white enlargement in the

-store-room along with many items from the past.
-My parents' move from farmhouse to retirement further down the coast deprived me of much.
+from farmhouse to retirement further down the coast deprived me of much.
 The hoarded attics were left behind.
 Now several lives and moves later, I hold on thankfully to all that remains:- a wax flower, a satin bow, a menu card and the softly focused photograph, copied and enlarged and brought to new life. |

 Strangely, this photograph, although unimportant to me

-for almost thirty years, was kept and never discarded. |
+for almost thirty years, was kept and never discarded.

 ![]() |